France - The Southern Coast 9 Days

 • Arrive at Nice airport and transfer to your hotel.

-• Arriving by train is also an option.
-Nice's station is Gare De Nice-Ville located on Avenue Thiers and serves most major French cities.
+• You can also arrive by train.
+Nice's station is Gare De Nice-Ville, located on Avenue Thiers and serves major French cities.

 • Nice is an ancient city with a beautiful beach.
 You will find great food, good wine, historic sites, museums, lovely parks, and upscale hotels and casinos.